-For the freshly single, the holiday season can feel like a dark cloud looming on the horizon.
-Parties, family and social obligations can leave a man feeling overwhelmed and awkward.
+For the newly single, the holiday season often feels like a dark cloud looming on the horizon.
+Parties, family gatherings, and social obligations leave you overwhelmed.

-The idea of facing the inevitable questions about your ex, your Aunt Edna trying to set you up with a nice girl from her knitting club, and the questions about if you’ve started dating again.
-It is enough to make any man want to hunker down until January.
+No one wants to have to recount the messy details of their divorce every time they leave the house.
+Facing the inevitable questions about your ex, your Aunt Edna trying to set you up with a nice girl from her knitting club, and people asking if you’ve started dating again.
+It’s enough to make anyone hunker down until January.

-For divorced men, the holiday season shouldn’t be something that needs to be survived.
-It should be a time where you can reflect on the things you are grateful for and the new opportunities that lie in store.
-To help you navigate the coming holidays, we have put together some tactics for making the most of the festivities.
+For divorced dads, the holiday season shouldn’t be something that needs to be survived.
+It’s a time to reflect on the things you’re grateful for and the new opportunities that lie ahead.
+To help you navigate the coming holidays, we put together a playbook for making the most of the festivities.

-Before you find yourself face to face with the people that can stress you out, take some time to create a game plan.
-Identify the players that cause you the most stress and evaluate what offensive plays cause you the most grief.
+Sure, it can be stressful, but before you find yourself face-to-face with the relatives you only see once a year, take time to create a game plan.
+Identify the players that cause the most stress and evaluate what offensive plays cause the most grief.

 Your initial defensive strategy should be executed well in advance of the impending holiday encounter.
 Depending on the offensive line, you might need to deploy some reinforcements and special teams.

-If you have a close relationship with the person causing the stressful scenario, you should personally address the situation using specific and direct language.
-Tell them their behavior makes you uncomfortable and that you would like them to stop.
-It can be helpful to have an example at the ready, as occasionally family members are oblivious to the fact that their actions might be offensive.
+If you have a close relationship with the person causing the stress, address the situation head-on.
+Tell them their behavior makes you uncomfortable and that you want them to stop.
+It’s helpful to have an example handy, as occasionally family members are oblivious to the fact that their actions might cause harm.

 Respect your Budget

-If your relationship with your ex-wife is civil, it is best to discuss a gift-giving plan for the kids.
-Establishing a maximum budget and number of gifts will limit the inclination to “out-gift” the other parent and will keep your bank account in the black.
+If you and your ex still have a civil relationship, discuss a gift-giving plan for the kids.
+Set a budget or a specific number of gifts.
+This often helps limit the inclination to out-gift the other parent.
+It also helps keep your bank account intact.

-If your relationship with your ex isn’t amicable, you can still respect your budget.
-Establishing how much you can comfortably spend on gifts and sticking to that number is important.
+If you and your ex don’t have an amicable relationship, you can still respect your budget.
+Establish how much you can comfortably spend on gifts and stick to that number.

 Do it for the Kids

-Keeping your children at the forefront of your decision-making is essential during the holidays, especially when you have to interact with your ex.
+Keeping your children at the forefront of your decision-making is essential during the holidays.
+Nowhere is this more important than when you have to interact with your ex.

-Keeping the peace, especially around Christmas, Hanukah, or any other holiday you observe can go a long way towards creating a positive experience for your kids.
+Maintaining the peace goes a long way towards creating a positive experience for your kids.
+And isn’t that what’s most important?

-Maintaining your perspective will not only set a good example for your children, it will also help you choose your battles and minimize conflict.
-While your ex will inevitably do things that will irritate you, look for ways to find common ground.
+Keep that in mind and take measures to set a good example for your kids.
+Choose your battles and minimize conflict.
+If your ex does things that irritate you, look for ways to find common ground.

-Making the effort to have a functional relationship with your ex will be important to your kids.
-It will demonstrate your commitment to them and provide them with a sense of consistency.
+Divorced dads making the effort to have a functional relationship with their ex will be important to kids.
+It demonstrates your commitment to them and provides consistency.
+This is especially true during the holidays.